Improve your anatomy learning by reading effectively

 Step 4: Recite - This involves recalling what you have just read.
 Close the book and start explaining what you have just read in the previous two pages (this is actually active recall, an essential principle for any learner!).
 The easiest way to do this step is using the “2,1,0 method” (there are a lot more here!).
 After you finish your explanation, you quickly glance at your anatomy book and score yourself - a “2” if you remembered most of the information, “1” if it was about fifty-fifty and “0” if your attempt was terrible.
 This method is basically a quick test.
 Remember to connect the ideas, simplify the concepts and use your own words rather than pure recitation.

 Step 5: Review - This step is more of a constant and ongoing process that you need to do, especially for a fact filled subject like anatomy.
 Revise the notes that you took and try to answer the questions that you formulated at the beginning.
-In terms of a long-term plan, good methods to revise would include Kenhub’s learning strategies and quizzes.
+In terms of a long-term plan, good methods to revise would include Kenhub’s and quizzes and fill-in-the-blank worksheets.
 Specifically designed to learn and test all your anatomy knowledge, your learning will certainly skyrocket from using them.
 Do you want to see the most common learning mistakes to avoid when studying this subject, or revise the heart using active recall and spaced repetition?
 Go and have a look, they're all waiting for you!

 As you can see, reading effectively is extremely important for learning anatomy.
 Fortunately, you can do it quite easily by avoiding some common pitfalls, adopting a few new habits, and using a specifically designed method like the SQ3R.
 Don’t be someone who takes reading for granted because by improving it, you can unlock your true learning potential.